Cher Conspiracy: 'Trump and His Flying Monkeys Destroyed Iowa'

 While it is not exactly clear what Cher had been referring to in blaming President Trump “and his flying monkeys” for the destruction of Iowa, she was most likely expressing her dismay over Monday’s Iowa Caucus disaster, which involved a series of mishaps that left Iowa’s Democrat Party in a state of chaos.

-Concerns over “flying monkeys” wasn’t the only thing that sent Cher into an all-caps Twitter tirade on Tuesday.
+Concern over “flying monkeys” wasn’t the only thing that sent Cher into an all-caps Twitter tirade on Tuesday.

 The singer had also proclaimed Trump as “vengeful, illiterate, [and] limp” in reaction to the president declining to shake House Speaker Nancy Pelosi (D-CA)’s hand moments before he began his State of the Union address that evening.